In the Midst of a Pandemic

 Written reminders in the bathroom and elsewhere may help to remind people with cognitive impairment to wash their hands with soap and water.
 Alcohol-based hand sanitizers can provide a convenient and quicker alternative, though it may be less effective.

-For those who reside in long-term care settings, staff education and intervention will help to avoid unnecessary exposure from visitors and gatherings, to keep surfaces disinfected, to note the emergence of possible symptoms, and to isolate those with suggestive symptoms.
+For those who reside in long-term care settings, visiting restrictions and staff education and intervention will help to avoid unnecessary exposure from visitors and gatherings, to keep surfaces disinfected, to note the emergence of possible symptoms, and to isolate those with suggestive symptoms.

-Now is a good time for those who attend day programs to stay home, to stockpile an extra month or two of necessary medications in preparation for possible shortages or health care provider unavailability, and to attend health care appointments via telehealth rather than in person when possible.
+Many day programs have switched to virtual attendance.
+Now is a good time for cognitively impaired older adults to avoid unnecessary mingling, to stay home or in a long-term care facility, to stockpile an extra month or two of necessary medications in preparation for possible shortages or health care provider unavailability, and to attend health care appointments via telehealth rather than in person when possible.